ChenLiu-1996/CitationMap/README.md

 ```

 ## Acknowledgements
-This script was written under the help of ChatGPT-4o, but of course after intense debugging.
+This script was written under the assistance of ChatGPT-4o, but of course after intense debugging.